Learn useful phrasal verbs about travel for your next holiday abroad with a new episode of the ‘Figure Out English’ podcast.

 If they are out of the context, you will not know what to do with them but if you group them around some certain topic this will be very useful because you will be imagining the real situations in your mind — this is also a good learning technique — and this will help you to remember them better.

 I hope it helps.
-Please let me know if you would like to learn the phrasal verbs about other topics and happy travels!
+Please let me know if you would like to learn the phrasal verbs about other topics.
+Happy travels!

 Thanks for listening!

 Download our free e-book teaching you the most widely used phrasal verbs in English speaking.